Bobby Witt Jr. Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.76).
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.87).

-- The Guardians surrender the third-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (89 total, one per game).

-- In his last time out on Friday against the Milwaukee Brewers, the righty tossed five innings, giving up four earned runs while surrendering five hits.
+- In his most recent time out on Saturday, the righty tossed 5 2/3 scoreless innings against the Chicago Cubs while surrendering three hits.

+- The 24-year-old has put together a 3.46 ERA and 9.3 strikeouts per nine innings across 12 games this season, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.